J-R-1/J-R-1/Kaggle project - House Price Prediction/ReadMe.md

 <b>Removing Redundant features:</b>
 <br>

-Models based on highly correlated features need more iterations and therefore take longer to train.
-Therefore it is in our best interest to identify and remove feature redundancy.
+Irrelevant or partially relevant features can negatively impact model performance.
+Models based on highly correlated features need more iterations and therefore take longer to train. <b>Less redundant features means less noise which improves model accuracy and takes less training time</b>.
 Here in this project, the following steps were taken to remove redundant features.
 <br>